harshitt486/Hate-Speech-Detection-Using-LSTM/README.md

 With the rapid growth of social media platforms, detecting and filtering hateful content has become essential.
 This project builds a deep learning model that classifies text into:

+Classes:
+0 → Non-hate
-- Hate Speech
+1 → Hate
-- Non-Hate Speech

 using Natural Language Processing and LSTM.